 As you walk the streets in downtown, remember from your visit to the State Museum that most of the city was burned by the Union Army in 1864, so there is no architecture from before this time represented on the downtown streets.

-For lunch, stay on Main Street and enjoy lunch hours at Bourbon, found on Main Street, or take a short ride to The Spotted Salamander.
-If you venture to The Spotted Salamander, be sure to order their updated-daily version of deviled eggs.
+For lunch, stay on Main Street and enjoy lunch hours at Bourbon or see more of Columbia with a short ride to The Spotted Salamander.
+Be sure to order their updated-daily version of deviled eggs.
 After lunch, walk across the street to see the Seibel House and gardens, Columbia’s oldest standing home dating from 1796.

 For other options, you may want to check out the Riverbanks Zoo & Garden, which not only has animals to observe, but also three different zipline adventures.
 Or embrace the nearby botanical gardens.
 If your idea of a great weekend is to shop until you drop, head to Five Points and stroll and shop until your heart is content.
 Lastly, if taking in more history is on your agenda, check out all the tour options available through Historic Columbia.
 With guided group tours, web-based tours, neighborhood tours and more, you’re sure to find exactly what you are looking for.